O-Mutt/o-mutt.github.io/_posts/2012/2012-10-10-jquery-autocomplete.md

 });
 </pre>

 This is still fairly straight forward.
 Once the custom JSON gets thrown into this mix is when we really start to feel like we are doing something.
-Lets start by looking at the JSON we build to send BACK to the page so we know what kind of data we are dealing with, then we can get rid of the &#8216;GREAT SUCCESS&#8217; comment
+Lets start by looking at the JSON we build to send BACK to the page so we know what kind of data we are dealing with, then we can get rid of the 'GREAT SUCCESS' comment

 <pre class="brush: java; title: ; notranslate" title="">//Java
 JSONArray array = new JSONArray();